British Wildlife of the Week

 The dormouse is programmed to awake when warmer weather returns in the spring.
-It may have lost as much as half of its body weight during its long slumber, but now starvation is over and it feeds urgently to satiate its huge post-hibernation appetite.
-However, milder winters caused by climate change are affecting hibernators such as dormice, causing them to wake up earlier than they normally would do, when there is little food available.
+It may have lost as much as half of its body weight during its long slumber, and now it feeds urgently to satiate its huge post-hibernation appetite.
+Unfortunately, milder winters caused by climate change are affecting hibernators such as dormice, causing them to wake up earlier than they normally would do, when there is little food available.

 The hazel dormouse was once so plentiful and widespread in Britain that it was often tamed as a pet.
 Beatrix Potter kept one, and Victorian schoolchildren sometimes swapped them in the playground.
 But the number of these endearing little rodents is estimated to have fallen by over half since the start of the 21st century.
 Habitat fragmentation has slowly broken ancient woodlands into smaller pieces, and as fields became larger during the intensification of agriculture, hedgerows upon which dormice often depend became scarcer.
 As its home and food supply began to die out, so did the dormouse itself.